24-hour care without an agency - legal, affordable and self-organized

 With these tips, nothing stands in the way of successful, private care at home.

-The decision to opt for 24-hour care without an agency has proved to be absolutely the right choice for Stella and her mother Erika.
+The decision to opt for 24-hour care without an agency has proven to be absolutely the right choice for Stella and her mother Erika.
 Despite initial concerns about the increased organizational effort and possible quality control, they have clearly felt the benefits of this decision.

 Stella and Erika found their perfect solution with noracares and are very, very happy about it.
 From their point of view, no agency can offer the flexibility and customizability of private care.